 We invite your contributions for these worthy purposes, and we give a hearty thank you to those of you who have contributed in the past.

 Graduate Student Awards, Fellowships, Grants

 Space Science Education & Research

 Sustainability, Energy, and Environment Complex

-To discuss your ideas and interests in giving, please contact Assistant Vice President for Development, Carroll B. Christman, at the University of Colorado Foundation at (303) 541-1450 or firstname.lastname@example.org to make your gift or discuss other giving opportunities.
+To discuss your ideas and interests in giving, please contact Assistant Vice Chancellor for Development, Brenda Parolini, at (303) 541-1450 to make your gift or discuss other giving opportunities.

 Don’t see the area you would like to support?
-Write-in your area of support on the CU Foundation's website.
+Write-in your area of support on the CU Advancement website.